Frequently Asked Questions

 What is the cancellation policy for park reservations?

 Penalties assessed to reservation cancellations or changes are based on the amount of notice given in advance of the arrival date.
-Transaction fees are not refundable.
+Transaction costs are not refundable.
 Below is more detailed information:

 |Notice given||Penalty||Notice Given||Penalty||Notice Given||Penalty|